jacobmacleod/collaborative-notes/README.md

 Click the Download File button to download an HTML file of the text in the editor.

 Click the Transcribe button to start Speech-to-Text.
 The transcription appears under the line "Speech-to-Text Output".
-This transcription output is not connected to the editor and does not update for other peers.

 Stop Transcription button stops the transcription service.
+When the transcription is stopped, the results of the transcription will appear in the editor and update the editor for other users.

 ## Setup